samthomson/picili-ts/README.md

 The above will simply clone the repo to the server and copy the local `.env` file there.
 You must next run the remote-redeploy script to [re]start the containers.

+#### nginx

+In produciton the SPA is served statically, and the API run dynamically.
+Both are run from the same container, with a separate nginx container acting as a gateway.
+You must set the required environment variables with domain names (without protocol or trailing slash) for nginx to listen out for - and segregate traffic based on.

 ### 4.2 update / redeploy